aspunith/mlproject/README.md

 - **CatBoost**: For categorical boosting models.
 - **Streamlit**: For building the web app interface.
 - **MLflow**: For experiment tracking and model management.

+## Application Link
+The application is hosted and can be accessed at: [Student Performance Prediction App](http://your-app-link.com)